Sleep Apnea & Snoring Appliances in Amherst, NH

 The two main appliance types are tongue-retaining appliances and mandibular-positioning appliances.
 Tongue-retaining appliances hold your tongue forward using light suction.
 This prevents your tongue from closing off your airway, allowing you to breathe.
 The mandibular-positioning appliances hold your jaw in a forward position, which indirectly holds the tongue forward and stabilizes your jaw.

+Both appliances can successfully treat sleep apnea.
+The appliance that is a better fit for you will depend on your personal preferences as well as your budget.
 Dr. Edwards can review the appliances we offer and recommend the one that will work for your situation.
 There are several styles and variations, and we can find the one that is right for you!